Hunca/345/README.md

 #### Here is a list of input keys for our program:
 ```
-Mouse left click & drag | Changes direction of the cue on the cue ball.
+Mouse left click & drag | Changes direction of the cue on the cue ball & can alter power of the shot.
-Up/Down Arrow Keys      | Changes the power input of the shot.
+Arrow Keys              | Changes the power input of the shot.
+Also used to place cue ball.
 Spacebar                | Initiates the shot to be made.
 R                       | Resets the game state to the start state.
 ```